Communication closure

 ActionReadsMatchingRound s s' r

-It proved a rather trivial property, that only the primary (or leader) in Paxos can change rounds.
-For the rest, the action associated with the step matches the round in the state.
+Which is rather trivial.
+It states that between two states in a Paxos trace, only the primary (or leader node) in Paxos can change rounds.
+For the remaining nodes, the action associated with the step matches the round in the state.
 Paxos is naturally communication closed.
-Providing the formal definition from the paper ensured that Claude/Codex was able to encode the right property and also prove it for Paxos.
+After I provided the formal definition from the paper, Claude/Codex was able to encode the right property and also prove it for Paxos.

 However, Raft is not communication closed in the traditional sense of the definition.
-Receiving a higher term message will affect the state of a process.
-Further, the state retains older terms in its log that affect future decisions.
-I had to try several different modellings to prove Communication Closure of Raft.
+When a node receives a message from a higher term, it affects the state of the node.
+Further, the state of each node contains information from older terms in its log and affect future decisions.
+To prove Communication Closure of Raft, I had to try several different ways to model.
 But eventually, I settled on the following trick - to treat the decision index of the log as the round instead of the term number contained in the message.
 Claude introduced all the necessary mechanics and lemmas to prove a variant of Communication Closure for Raft:

 /-- For any trace, there exists an equivalent trace with commit-index closure. -/